bloominstituteoftechnology/Knapsack/README.md

 ![xkcd "NP-Complete"](https://imgs.xkcd.com/comics/np_complete.png "General solutions get you a 50% tip.")

-Suppose you are Indiana Jones, and you have found the secret entrance to the the Temple of Doom.
+Suppose you are Indiana Jones, and you have found the secret entrance to the Temple of Doom.
 Before you is a multitude of artifacts and treasures - pots, gemstones, works of art, and more.
 These belong in a museum!
 But there are soldiers hot on your heels, and you can only carry so much...